Tutoring for an Honors Experience

 Tutors are typically asked to donate about 5 hours per week of their time to travel and work in classrooms with middle school students.
 Applications for fall 2020 tutoring are now open!
 Past tutors must reapply each semester, and only 1 Honors Experience can be earned via tutoring at JPMS.
 Questions?
 Please contact Matt Zehrer.

 How to Earn an Honors Experience Tutoring at JPMSThe following guidelines apply to students seeking to earn an Honors Experience for their tutoring work.
 If you choose to work as a tutor without earning an Honors Experience, these guidelines do not apply.

 - For students who began UHP prior to fall 2018: A minimum of 45 hours is required, and the experience is reported using the Semester Honors Summary Form.
 Completion of a Community Engaged Learning Module is strongly encouraged, but not required.

 - For students who began UHP fall 2018 or later: Completion of a Community Engaged Learning Module is required to earn a non-course Honors Experience.
-First, students should initiate the "Community-Engaged Work" WorkflowGen process found in the Honors Reporting Center.
-Next, students should sign up for one of three information sessions to be held fall 2020.
+Follow the instructions under the "Community-Engaged Work" heading on the Honors Reporting Center to report your experience.

 Murray Middle School TutoringStudents may be interested in earning an additional Honors Experience tutoring via the Classroom Partners project at Murray Middle School, under the guidance of Professor Cheryl Olman.
 All aspects of this opportunity are managed by Professor Olman and Classroom Partners.